-The Helm: People are still so overwhelmed by the topic of sustainability—including myself.
+People are still so overwhelmed by the topic of sustainability—including myself.
 What has been the most effective way for you to educate consumers about Package Free’s mission?

 My top three tips for people who want to reduce waste are always: start with composting!
 Second, if you are a menstruating person, using a menstrual cup is a great way to reduce your waste.
 Third, look in your garbage can and at what you are throwing away and see if there is a simple swap you can make to reduce that waste.
 Each brand we carry at Package Free is a mission-based and ethical company, which is also really important.
 We ship everything in 100 percent plastic-free packaging with paper wrapping, labels, and tape—all of which are 100 percent recyclable and compostable.
 Some of the sustainable products we sell do still come in compostable and recyclable packaging because that’s just what manufacturers and consumers are used to.
 Our job is to lead the shift in what it means to be a sustainable business.

-The Helm: How were you able to leverage your own personal brand and digital presence to build Package Free?
+How were you able to leverage your own personal brand and digital presence to build Package Free?

 Lauren Singer: I wouldn’t be anywhere without social media.
 The whole company and zero waste movement was based on social media and having a blog.
-Without the following of Trash Is for Tossers, I don’t know if Package Free would have been as successful.
+Without the following of Trash Is For Tossers, I don’t know if Package Free would have been as successful.
 Trash is for Tossers almost became a business in and of itself as a platform where I was partnering with brands and looking at how to build relationships to spread our message.
-Then, my first company was The Simply Co, which was a laundry detergent company that we’ve just brought back actually at Package Free.
+My first company was The Simply Co, a laundry detergent company that we’ve just brought back actually at Package Free.
 That taught me all about consumer products, supply chain, working with different stakeholders.
 That’s how the idea of Package Free came about, it was because I started meeting other people in the consumer product space who had the same questions around scaling and aggregating products as I did.
 Through having this community, I realized the problems that so many other people had were so similar to mine: there was no sustainable solution that I could find and that’s why I created it.

 I truly think that the function of business is to solve problems and I’m the kind of person where, for better or for worse, I always try to offer a solution.
 I saw no one offering a solution around the problems that were affecting me on a day-to-day basis, but also emotionally because my values are so tied to sustainability.

-The Helm: Now as a CEO, does the pressure of having to keep up that active social media presence ever feel overwhelming?
+Now as a CEO, does the pressure of having to keep up that active social media presence ever feel overwhelming?

 Lauren Singer: No, not at all.
-I consider Trash Is For Tossers [and social media] to be a part of my actual job because my mission is to create large-scale positive impact, so that’s directly correlated.
+I consider Trash Is For Tossers (and social media) to be a part of my actual job because my mission is to create large-scale positive impact, so that’s directly correlated.

 "I wouldn't be anywhere without social media."

-The Helm: How has the COVID-19 pandemic affected your business?
+How has the COVID-19 pandemic affected your business?